You are here

-Here you will find the description of the "20% Wind Energy by 2030" report, which was published by the U.S. Department of Energy, and related materials and workshops.
+This page contains information about the 20% Wind Energy by 2030 report, which was published in 2008 by the U.S. Department of Energy (DOE), including an overview, the reports, and related workshops.

-In 2008, the U.S. Department of Energy (DOE) published a report that examines the technical feasibility of using wind energy to generate 20% of the nation's electricity demand by 2030.
-The report, "20% Wind Energy by 2030: Increasing Wind Energy's Contribution to U.S. Electricity Supply," includes contributions from DOE and its national laboratories, the wind industry, electric utilities, and other groups.
+In 2008, the Energy Department published a report that examines the technical feasibility of using wind energy to generate 20% of the nation's electricity demand by 2030.
+The report, 20% Wind Energy by 2030: Increasing Wind Energy's Contribution to U.S. Electricity Supply, includes contributions from DOE and its national laboratories, the wind industry, electric utilities, and other groups.
 The report examines the costs, major impacts, and challenges associated with producing 20% wind energy or 300 GW of wind generating capacity by 2030.

 The report's conclusions include:

 Reaching 20% wind energy will require enhanced transmission infrastructure, streamlined siting and permitting regimes, improved reliability and operability of wind systems, and increased U.S. wind manufacturing capacity.